2024 FIFA Futsal World Cup

 The 2024 FIFA Futsal World Cup was the tenth edition of the FIFA Futsal World Cup, the quadrennial international futsal championship contested by the men's national teams of the member associations of FIFA.
 The tournament was held in Uzbekistan.
-It was the first FIFA tournament ever hosted by Uzbekistan and a Central Asian country.
+It was the first FIFA tournament ever hosted by Uzbekistan and a Central Asian nation.
 The tournament returned to its usual four-year cycle after the previous tournament was delayed for a year to 2021 due to the COVID-19 pandemic.

-Portugal were the defending champions by defeating Argentina in the previous final 2–1, but were eliminated in the round of 16 against Kazakhstan.
+Portugal were the defending champions by defeating Argentina 2–1 in the previous edition, but were eliminated in the round of 16 against Kazakhstan.
 Brazil won a record-extending sixth title, beating their arch-rivals Argentina by the same scoreline.